daniel-inderos/Contract-Generator/README.md

 **Remember to keep your API key confidential.**

-## Deployment (Static Hosting)

-You can deploy this project folder to any static web hosting service:

-*   **Vercel/Netlify:** Connect your Git repository (GitHub, GitLab, etc.) and deploy.
-No special build configuration is needed.
-*   **GitHub Pages:** Enable GitHub Pages for your repository.
-*   **Other Hosts:** Upload the project files (`index.html`, `static/` folder) to your host.

-No environment variables need to be set on the hosting platform, as the API key is managed client-side.

 ## Project Structure

 - `index.html`: Main HTML file with Tailwind CSS (via CDN) and structure.